GIMP is the best free photo editor available.

 When you’re working with JPEG files, you should try and keep the exposure tweaks fairly subtle or you’ll risk introducing noise or otherwise degrading the image.

-Correct the White Balance
+4. How to Correct White Balance in GIMP

 White balance is used to remove an unrealistic color cast from an image.
 While it may seem obvious that a white area within an image should look white, sometimes the camera can be thrown off by ambient lighting conditions.
-Under certain artificial lights, for instance, the image may get an orange hue — or under cloudy skies it may look blue.
+Under certain artificial lights, for instance, the image may get an orange hue—or under cloudy skies it may look blue.

 To fix this, go to Colors > Auto > White Balance, and it should be instantly corrected.

 If you aren’t happy with the automatic results, there’s a manual option you can try.
-Go to Colors > Levels, and toward the bottom of the window that opens click on the middle eye-dropper icon.
+Go to Colors > Levels, and toward the bottom of the window that opens click on the middle eyedropper icon.
 This will enable you to set a gray point in your image, an area of neutral color off which all the other colors will be based.

-With the eye-dropper selected, find an area of gray in the photo and click on it.
+With the eyedropper selected, find an area of gray in the photo and click on it.
 The color of the photo will update in real time.
 You can experiment with different grays in different parts of the picture until you find one that you’re happy with.

 Most photos can benefit from tweaking the colors.
 Photos with bright, vivid colors often get a strong reaction on social media, but you can also create more subdued colors if that suits the effect you’re going for with your photo.